ehrpg/qstar/docs/character.md

 |----------------|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|
 | Skill modifier |   -3 |   -2 |   -2 |   -1 |   -1 |   +0 |   +1 |   +1 |   +2 |   +2 |   +3 |

+Every character has 12 points to spend between the four primary stats upon creation.
+Each primary stat has the initial value of 0.
+Points can only be added, not subtracted from the primary stat.
+Primary stats can **never** be higher than 5.
+Some races also reduce the maximum value for certain primary stats.

 <div class="col-layout-start"></div>

 ### Might

 > Might represents the character's physical strength and resilience.

-The damage of some weapons is derived from might.
+The damage of melee weapons is derived from might.
 Also improves a character's toughness.

 ### Intelligence